TsunomakiUnieles/Projet-AP2-2021/README.md

 python Slitherlink.py
 ```

+The game can be played on a graphical window with the mouse.

-For more details, please read the project report written in French
+For more details, please read the project report written in French.

 ## State of the project